 check out our:

-While Miss Havisham has stopped all of the clocks at Satis House, the mildew, mold, and creatures around her tell of the passage of time.
+Niiiiiice.
+Miss Havisham may have stopped all the clocks at Satis House, but you can't stop time—or mildew, mold, and mice.

 So unchanging was the dull old house, the yellow light in the darkened room, the faded spectre in the chair by the dressing-table glass, that I felt as if the stopping of the clocks had stopped Time in that mysterious place, and, while I and everything else outside it grew older, it stood still.
-Daylight never entered the house as to my thoughts and remembrances of it, any more than as to the actual fact.
-It bewildered me, and under its influence I continued at heart to hate my trade and to be ashamed of home.
-(1.17.2)
+(17.2)

 Satis House may show the passage of time, but somehow it seems untouched by time—weird.
 Like Miss Havisham, it's both stuck in time and destroyed by time.